 Rite of Reconciliation

 In the Rite of Reconciliation a person confesses his or her sins to God in the presence of a priest and receives assurance of pardon and the grace of absolution.
-Some participate in this rite on a regular basis and others choose to participate in this rite seasonally (during Advent and Lent).
-To schedule a time to make a confession, contact Mother Sara Fischer.
+This rite is offered at St. Paul’s in the chapel on the first Saturday of the month from 10:30am-12:30pm.
+Simply show up to the office area, wait outside the chapel, and the priest hearing confessions that day will meet you there.
+There are additional opportunities for confession during the seasons of Advent and Lent.
+For any questions or to schedule a specific time to make a confession, contact Mother Sara Fischer.

 Marriage is the ritual through which two people enter into a life-long union, make their vows before God and the Church, and receive the grace and blessing of God to fulfill their vows.
 Typically at St. Paul’s we host and officiate weddings of people who are either current members or intend to make the parish their home.
 For more information about being married at St. Paul’s, contact Mother Sara Fischer.